-Seismic-refraction tomography (SRT) data was acquired with the 24-channel seismograph Geode (Geometrics) and twenty-four 28-Hz geophones installed along a line at 5 m spacing in October 2019.
+Seismic-refraction tomography (SRT) data was acquired with the 24-channel seismograph Geode (Geometrics) and twentyfour 28-Hz geophones installed along a line at 5 m spacing in October 2019.
 To generate the seismic signal, a 7.5 kg sledgehammer hitting a steel plate was used at 25 shot points between the geophone positions as well as at distances of 2.5 m from the first and last geophone, respectively.
 At each shot point, five shots were stacked to improve the signal-to-noise ratio.

-in the central parts of selected TDIP profiles (Fig. 2a, b).
+Due to the limited length (115 m between the first and the last geophone) and investigation depth, SRT data was only collected in the central parts of selected TDIP profiles (Fig. 2a, b).